Fran-Ponton/ScopeTracker-CaseStudy/README.md

 # SCOPE Tracker — Case Study

-**Case study of an internal project-tracking tool for a small software consultancy.** Native Windows desktop client backed by an ASP.NET Core Web API, PostgreSQL/EF Core, real-time notifications, background jobs and transactional email.
-Built solo, in production against real users since Phase 1.5 closed on 2026-08-26.
+Case study of an internal project-tracking tool built end-to-end for SCOPE, an early-stage software consultancy I co-founded with a partner.
+Native Windows desktop client backed by an ASP.NET Core Web API, PostgreSQL/EF Core, real-time notifications, background jobs and transactional email.
+In production use for our own project tracking since Phase 1.5 closed on 2026-08-26.

 This repository documents the system: its architecture, technical decisions, key metrics, screenshots and a short video walkthrough.
 The full source code and internal design documentation are private and available on request.